-No matter what the discipline is, if they are very active or if they are working dogs they all have different requirements than the average household pet.
-Feeding a working or sporting dog is rather like fuelling a Formula One car; there is no way teams can compete at optimal efficiency by using inferior fuels!
+No matter the discipline, very active or working dogs have different requirements than the average household pet.
+Feeding a working or sporting dog is rather like fuelling a Formula One car.
+There is no way teams can compete at optimal efficiency by using inferior fuels!
 Here are some things to consider if your dogs are more active than most.

 Anyone who trains and competes with their dog will tell you a working dog is a happy one, but the balance must be right.
 Ensuring that your working dog leads a full and active life, with appropriate rest, will go a long way in promoting good health and longevity.